A comparative study of human inverse kinematics techniques for lower limbs

 \subsection{Analytical method}

-After having defined the forward kinematics, it is essential to determine the IK.
-In other words, find the joint angles $\theta_1$, $\theta_2$ and $\theta_3$ from the predefined coordinate of the end effector $E (E_x, E_y)$ and its orientation relative to the transverse plane $\theta_0$.
-Thus, according to Figure \ref{fig:2}, the coordinate space of ankle joint D is given as follows: \\
+Once the forward kinematics are defined, the next step is to determine the inverse kinematics (IK).
+This involves finding the joint angles \(\theta_1\), \(\theta_2\), and \(\theta_3\) given the predefined coordinates of the end effector \(E (E_x, E_y)\) and its orientation relative to the transverse plane, \(\theta_0\).
+As illustrated in Figure \ref{fig:2}, the coordinate space of the ankle joint \(D\) is given as follows: \\

 \\ Using D-H modified method, the coordinate space of ankle joint is given by:

 Equations (\ref{eq:8}) and (\ref{eq:9}), yields to:

 Then,\\